-In older homes, or homes that have not had their galvanized drain and sewer lines replaced with PVC, finding the sewer cleanout can be challenging.
-Often, the only point of access to the sewer line is located on the roof, where the sewer line is vented for sewer gases to escape.
+In older homes that have not had their galvanized drain and sewer lines replaced with PVC, finding the sewer cleanout can be challenging.
+The only point of access to the sewer line is often located on the roof, where the sewer line is vented for sewer gases to escape.
 For the luckier amongst the owners of older homes, the sewer cleanout will appear as a pipe extending 6″ – 8″ out of the ground, often with a steel cap on top that gives it a “mushroom”-like appearance.

 Why Do I Need to Keep My Cleanouts Clean?

 Keeping your drain and sewer lines clean allows drains to empty freely, toilets to flush thoroughly, and keep sewer gases from escaping into your home.
-The unpleasantness of sewer gases is apparent to anyone with a nose, but the ammonia, methane, and sulfur dioxide they produce can have a harmful effect on your health.
+The unpleasantness of sewer gases is apparent to anyone with a nose, but the ammonia, methane, and sulfur dioxide they produce can harm your health.

 Sewer gas is toxic, and in high enough concentrations, can render a person unconscious in seconds.
 Common symptoms of sewer gas exposure include difficulty breathing, eye irritation, headaches, nausea, vomiting, sore throat, and dizziness.